joao-mc/playground-qk2mcm5q/lessons/lesson3.md

 An array is a contiguous memory location which holds data.
 The data can be integers, characters, floating point numbers, structures etc. Each array element takes a distinct memory location.
 They all have distinct address.

 In the following example, `int32_t` data type is used. `int32_t` represents 32 bit signed integer and is defined in `stdint.h` header file for supported compiler.
 While `int` data type doesn't guarantee about its size, `int32_t` is guaranteed to be 4 bytes long in every compiler that supports it.
-If your compiler doesn't support `int32_t` data type, try an integer type (`int`, `long`, `long long`) which is 32 bit wide.
+If your compiler doesn't support `int32_t` data type, try an integer type (`int`, `long`, `long long`) which is 32 bit wide in your environment.
 Although according to C standard compilers aren't forced to implement `int32_t` data type, to make the size of integers predictable, `int32_t` type is used in following examples in this tutorial.

 ```C runnable
 #include <stdio.h>